Sheila Oliver: Early life and education

 Sheila Yvette Oliver was born in Newark, New Jersey on July 14, 1952.
 Raised in Newark, she graduated from Weequahic High School in 1970.

 Oliver graduated cum laude with a B.A. in sociology from Lincoln University in 1974 and was awarded an MSW from Columbia University in community organization, planning and administration in 1976.

 On May 6, 2018, Oliver received the honorary degree of Doctor of Humane Letters from Lincoln University.

 Early career

 Oliver worked in both the public and private sectors.
 She was the executive director of The Leaguers, Inc., a northern New Jersey non-profit social services organization.
 Oliver also taught at the college level, serving as an adjunct faculty member at Essex County College and Caldwell University.

 Oliver served on the Board of Education of the East Orange School District from 1994 to 2000, and was chosen by her peers to serve as its vice president from 1998 to 1999 and as its president from 1999 to 2000.
-She served on the Essex County Board of Chosen Freeholders from District Three for one term from 1996 to 1999, but was defeated for a second term on the board in the June 1999 Democratic primary election.
+She served on the Essex County Board of Chosen Freeholders from the 3rd district for one term from 1996 to 1999, but was defeated for a second term on the board in the June 1999 Democratic primary election.
 In 1997, Oliver ran for mayor of the City of East Orange, narrowly losing the Democratic primary election to Robert L. Bowser.